better-labs/betteraiengine/README.md

 ### Future Experiments list:

-- **enrich each prediction with data from x/twitter GROK search first**

 - post update to twitter - "[model] predicts .." eg https://x.com/Kalshi/status/1975612799192866873
   - consider whether to generate a twitter overview image for the prediction?